Skip to main content

 Exhibition

-The pavilion’s team represents a collaboration between landscape architectural firm Schønherr and leading researchers, artists, Danish trade organizations and scientific institutions.
+The pavilion’s team represented a collaboration between landscape architectural firm Schønherr and leading researchers, artists, Danish industry organizations and scientific institutions.

 Coastal Landscapes of the Future